 Hobby Vineyards in Tuscany, Italy

 Wine production began in Italy by Phoenicians and Greeks, and developed over the following centuries by the Romans.
 Wine and wine production have long been a serious industry and part of the Italian culture.
-Today, however, Riccardo Romolini of Tuscany-based affiliate Romolini Immobiliare sees a significant interest in the vineyard lifestyle.
+Today, however, Riccardo Romolini, co-founder and CEO of Tuscany-based affiliate Romolini Immobiliare sees a significant interest in the vineyard lifestyle.

 “Purchasing a villa, a farmhouse, or a castle with a vineyard is buying a piece of our history,” Romolini says.
 For many, owning a property with a vineyard is a labor of love rather than an investment.
 “Even the most focused international investor could look beyond generating income by falling in love with a vineyard lifestyle project.”
 Romolini has a selection of small hobby vineyards for sale in some of Italy’s coveted DOCG wine regions, including Chianti Classico, Brunello di Montalcino, Bolgheri, and Prosecco.